Lutow/Web_Project_GreenIT/README.md

 - Matthieu: Caroussel, parts of the menu, report

-- Julien: Readme.md, prepared the repository for online deployment, report
+- Julien: Readme.md, prepared the repository for online deployment, prepared the environment and variables, report

 - Thomas: report, about us page, Render.com deployment